 Here's a simple step-by-step guide on what you should be focusing on when you're training a kitten.

 - Start them young, but not too young.

 Kittens are easier to train because they are just starting to build their awareness of the world.
-There’s a higher chance that they have not experienced trauma or developed habits that will hamper learning.
-But that doesn’t mean you should get a kitten right after it’s born.
+There’s a slightly better chance they have not experienced trauma or developed habits that will get in the way of learning.
+But that doesn’t mean you should get a kitten immediately after it’s born.

 It is important to give the kitten at least two months to stay with its mother and littermates as this imparts basic social skills.
 During this time, the kittens are frisky and energetic.
 They love to scratch, bite, and play.
 But when they do this to other cats and go overboard, they’ll be rewarded with a sharp hiss or a ready strike.
 Chastised, they will learn how to temper their energy so they don’t hurt others.

 Each cat is different, so choosing the most motivating reward for your kitten is a matter of trial and error.
 There is a wide variety of cat treats on the market to choose from.
 Once you find one that tickles your kitten’s fancy, maximize it by perfectly timing your reward.

 It’s very much the same principle as teaching dogs tricks.
 The second they do what you want, give them the treat.
 Be consistent and take time out of your day to practice.
 The good thing is that cats have a short attention span, so a 5-10 minute training session at least once a day would suffice.

 Let’s get this out of the way: cats do not respond well to punishment.
 If the way you correct behavior is to scare them or hurt them (even if it’s as innocent as spraying water), they’ll either fear you or resent you, and we want neither.